datasailors/depend-on-docker/README.md

     Linux: Container-Root/setup.sh, Windows: Container-Root\setup.bat

 The setup script file is copied into the root of the container image and executed at build time.
 Rather than customizing the Dockerfile, the setup script file is a good location for placing all of the project-specific commands you would like to execute when setting up the software in your container image.
+The Dockerfile can be modified to further customize your project, however that is not required.

 ## Startup script file